tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-inspection.md

 **Table**

 Any associated Inspections will be displayed in the table here.
 Users can sort the table by clicking on the appropriate column header.
-Clicking on a "pencil" icon will naviagte the user to the appropriate Collection Update form where they can make corrections as needed .
+Clicking on a "pencil" icon will navigate the user to the appropriate Collection Update form where they can make corrections as needed .
 The "link-slash" icon will unlink the Inspection/collection record from the Service Visit.

 **Linking Inspections**